aptech/docs/docs/CR-dttostr.rst

 Remarks
 -------

-For more formatting options, see dttostrc.
+For more formatting options, see :func:`dttostrc`.

 The DT scalar format is a double precision representation of the date and time.
 In the DT scalar format, the number